 Visit the Cologne Cathedral

-Construction on the cathedral began in 1248.
+A UNESCO World Heritage site, construction on the cathedral began in 1248.
 It was completed in several disparate stages, so it wasn’t complete until 1880.

-This intricately-designed gothic cathedral is as impressive inside as it is outside.
+This intricately-designed Gothic cathedral is as impressive inside as it is outside.
 Enter the cathedral to take in the historic stained glass windows and tall arches that make up the main hall.

 Explore Museum Ludwig